XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/items/quests_bounties.md

 </div>

 ### Info
-Bounties work the same as quests, but can be found inside a [Trader outpost](/Main/Wiki/structures.html#trader-outpost) which can spawn anywhere in the Overworld.
+Bounties work the same as quests, it can be obtained by interacting with a [Bounty board](/Main/Wiki/blocks/blocks.html#bounty-board) found within the [Trader outpost](/Main/Wiki/structures.html#trader-outpost) structure. which can spawn anywhere in the Overworld.
 It gives players a type of quest that requires them to hunt down mobs for rewards.

-Refer to [this page](https://poggy.org/Main/Wiki/blocks/blocks.html#bounty-board) to learn how to obtain a Bounty Scroll.